-Choosing a good olive oil is hard and confusing.
+Choosing a good olive oil is complicated and confusing.
 And it’s not your fault.
 Wherever you are in the world, the market is full of poor-quality olive oil, contradictory and confusing information, and the price is not always an accurate indicator of quality.
-That’s why, with Dr. Steven Gundry’s help, I compiled this helpful guide with tips on how to pick the best olive oil.

-If you are a fan of The Plant Paradox and are familiar with Dr. Steven Gundry’s older and more recent work, you know he is an olive oil fanatic and he is even the creator of three exquisite olive oil products.
-So I thought, what better person to help me compile this guide than Dr. Gundry himself.
+If you are a fan of The Plant Paradox and are familiar with Dr. Steven Gundry’s older and more recent work, you know he is an olive oil fanatic and even the creator of three exquisite olive oil products.
+So I thought, what better person to help me compile this guide than Dr. Gundry himself?

-And in the process of writing this article, I realized I even made a few mistakes in the past and bought olive oils of poor quality.
+In the process of writing this article, I realized I made a few mistakes in the past and bought poor-quality olive oils in grocery stores.
 Well, we live and learn.
-The good news is, I don’t think I’ll make that mistake again, now that I have this guide.
+The good news is, I don’t think I’ll make that mistake again now that I have this guide.

-Read on to find out everything you need to look for when buying olive oil.
+Read on to find out how to pick the best and healthiest olive oil.

-How much olive oil do you recommend people consume for good health/to reap health benefits?
+How much olive oil do you recommend people consume for good health and to reap its health benefits?

-Before we get into the guide, I wanted to clarify how much good quality olive oil we should aim to consume to reap the benefits.
+Before we get into the guide, I wanted to clarify how much good quality olive oil we should aim to consume to reap its health benefits.

-“A liter of olive oil a week”, says Dr. Gundry.
-He gives as an example the populations in the blue zones like Sardinians, Cretes, Acerois which have been using olive oil as their main cooking and finishing fat for thousands of years.
+“A liter of olive oil a week“, says Dr. Gundry without hesitation.
+He gives as an example the populations in the blue zones like Sardinians, Cretes, and Acerois, which have been using olive oil as their primary cooking and finishing fat for thousands of years.

 “Take shots if you have to!
 I always say that the purpose of food is to get olive oil into your mouth.”